From AC current to the ZEV mandate: electric car jargon explained

-If you are baffled by BEV, confused by CHAdeMO, perplexed by preconditioning and muddled by miles per kWh, you are not alone.
-Luckily, we are here to help.
+Are you baffled by batteries, confused by charging speed, perplexed by preconditioning and muddled by miles per kWh?
+If so, you are not alone.
+But Motoring Electric is here to help.

-The rapid adoption of electric cars has introduced us to a whole new range of acronyms, abbreviations, initialisms and terms that weren’t previously part of the motoring vernacular.
+The rapid adoption of electric cars has introduced us to a whole new range of acronyms, abbreviations and terms that weren’t previously part of the motoring vernacular.
+It’s almost like learning a new language.

-Here are some of the most common words and phrases you might come across when researching or purchasing your next electric car.
-The list is presented in alphabetical order.
+Here are some of the most common words and expressions you might come across when researching or purchasing your next electric car.
+Our list is presented in alphabetical order.

 AC

 Alternating current (AC) is an electric current that changes direction at regular intervals.
-Electric power is supplied to homes and businesses as AC, but must be converted to direct current (DC) when it’s fed into an electric car’s battery pack.
+Electricity is supplied to homes and businesses as AC, but it must be converted to direct current (DC) when fed into an electric car’s battery pack.

 AVAS

 Acoustic Vehicle Alerting System.
-A sound generator used in electric cars to alert pedestrians, cyclists and other road users to their presence.
+Since electric cars are so quiet, a sound generator is used to alert pedestrians, cyclists and other road users to their presence.
 The technology has been mandatory across Europe for all electric and hybrid cars since July 2019.
 Our guide to AVAS provides more information.

 Battery pack

-A large rechargeable battery, usually based around lithium-ion, that is used to power the electric motors of an electric car.
+A large rechargeable battery, usually based around lithium-ion cells, that is used to power the motors of an electric car.
+A bigger battery means a longer range, but also increased weight.

 BEV